Open-Scholarship-Strategy/site/index.md

  * The most influential scientists got their position by being successful in 'closed' system.
 This bias is powerful in defining research practices of early career researchers.

  * Misleading uses of Open Scholarship terminologies dilutes the intended messages.
 So-called 'open washing' refers to using the Open Scholarship terms for products, services, and practices that are hardly open.
 For example, free is not open, and simply providing research tools is not open either.
-This also includes confusing Open Scholarship with Open Access or Open Science.
+This also includes confusing Open Scholarship with Open Access.

- * There is a danger that companies with a history of anti-openness, such as [Elsevier](https://www.elsevier.com/about/open-science), can move into and co-opt the Open scholarship movement, if this is not appropriately defined and adhered to.
+ * There is an imminent danger that some companies with a history of anti-openness can move into and co-opt the Open scholarship movement, if this is not appropriately defined and adhered to.

  * The Open movement is beset by communication and engagement challenges, including from powerful players with opposing or divergent interests.
 The community should adopt the stance of 'radical kindness' when engaging with those actors, and treat them with absolute, unwavering civility; in particular, when those common courtesies are not repaid to them.

  * Open Scholarship does come with its own set of technical terms.
 To lower engagement thresholds, avoid the use of jargon where possible, and make sure commonly used terms are defined with precision.
+The [Open Research Glossary](https://openresearchglossary.herokuapp.com/) could be useful here.

 **Copyright**

- * Legal (copyright) and economic (ownership/business models) knowledge may be as important as technical knowledge.
+ * Legal (copyright/licensing) and economic (ownership/business models) knowledge may be as important as technical knowledge.
+This is something though that is generally poorly understood or appreciated within scholarly communities.

  * Underestimating the power of copyright laws, and the intersection this has with various aspects of Open Scholarship, may have been one of the key reasons why the Open movement has not met [some of its principle objectives](https://poynder.blogspot.com/2017/02/copyright-immoveable-barrier-that-open.html).